-Add the liquid ingredients, order doesn't matter.
-Combine with a spatula or spoon then use your hand to knead the dough for about 1-2 minutes The batter is very moist at first, getting dryer as you go.
+Add the liquid ingredients.
+The order doesn't matter.
+Combine with a spatula or a spoon, then use your hands to knead the dough for about 1-2 minutes.
+The batter is very moist at first, getting dryer as you go.
 After 2 minutes, it should come together easily to form a dough.
-If not, too sticky, add more husk, 1/2 teaspoon at a time, knead for 30 sec and see how it goes.
+If it is still sticky, add more husk, 1/2 teaspoon at a time, knead for 30 seconds and see how it goes.
 The dough will always be a bit moist, but it shouldn't stick to your hands at all.
-If so, the bread will be too moist when baked.
+If so, the egg-free keto bread will be too moist when baked.

 Set aside 10 minutes to let the fiber fully absorb the liquid.

-Shape the dough as you want your bread to look like when baked.
-I mean you want a lovely round bun on top of your loaf.
-So shape a cylinder of dough that matches the length of the pan, but DO NOT press or flatten the top of your loaf or you will end up with a more dense/tight crumb.
-Keep the top round shape, it's what will create a bread loaf that is soft and light with holes in the crumb.
+Shape the dough as you want your bread to look when baked.
+You surely want a lovely round bun on top of your loaf.
+So shape a cylinder of dough that matches the pan's length, but DO NOT press or flatten the top of your loaf, or you will end up with a denser/tight crumb.
+Keep the top's shape round.
+It's what will create a light and soft bread loaf with holes in the crumb.

-Slightly rub your hand with water and massage the surface of the bread to remove any holes and create a smooth surface.
+Slightly rub your hand with water and massage the bread's surface to remove holes and create a smooth surface.

-Bake for 50-55 minutes in the center of the oven, fan-bake mode is the best.
+Bake for 50-55 minutes in the oven's center.
+The fan-bake mode is the best.

 After 50 minutes, prick the center of the loaf with a skewer to test.
 If it comes out clean, it is cooked.
 If not, it means the bread is still wet inside, cover the loaf pan with a piece of foil, reduce heat to 180°C (375°F), and keep baking for 20-30 minutes until cooked in the middle.